SedanaYoga/binar-gamehub-postgres/README.md

 Kind of additional page for previous challenge, this chapter I learnt about database stuff (POSTGRESQL) like:

-- `ORM in General` => I'm fully understand how's ORM works now, since I just not get into ORM in the past.
+- `ORM in General` => I fully understand how's ORM works now, since then I just not get into ORM.
 Here, Object Relation Mapping is very important to enhance our development experience, can't imagine managing database without it!
 - `PostgreSQL` => I know SQL's been a query language for ages, but here I know if postgreSQL can be effective and efficient solution for relational database, even though the installation is not that easy.
 - `Sequelize` => Never heard this before and when I know it, I have some headache on association feature and of course the promise style this sequelize has.
 But when I get used to it, it's fun enough, at least once I found and able to resolve bugs that took me hours :D
 - `UI to Database` => Have a great experience in connecting UI elements dinamically as per the database via EJS (View Engine) and Sequelize (ORM).